pascalchap/minichat/readme.md

 `send_loop(Name::string(), Me::pid(), Connected::connected_user_list()) -> ok`

-*Private* Send loop.
+_Private_ : Send loop.
 The main user process is in charge to get the input from the user , analyze it and make an action accordingly.
 3 messages are supported, the other ones are ignored:

-"bye" : leave the chat
+- "bye" : leave the chat

-"who" : get a list of the reachable users
+- "who" : get a list of the reachable users

-"Recipient : Text" : to send the message "Text" to the user "Recipient" Recipient is any string that do not contain a : character.
+- "Recipient : Text" : to send the message "Text" to the user "Recipient" Recipient is any string that do not contain a : character.
 So a user who have chosen the name "Smart:Joe" is not reachable while "Smart Joe" is correct.

 The sending loop stores 3 information:

-Name : The user name is used to tag the messages so the recipent will know who wrote each of the received messages.
+- Name : The user name is used to tag the messages so the recipent will know who wrote each of the received messages.

-Me : the pid of the listen loop, in order to stop it whe the user leaves the chat.
-As far as the listen loop is linked to the send loop, it was also possible to exit the prcess using a reason different than normal, but I don't like to use error mechanism for a normal behavior.
+- Me : the pid of the listen loop, in order to stop it whe the user leaves the chat.
+As far as the listen loop is linked to the send loop, it was also possible to exit the process using a reason different than normal, but I don't like to use error mechanism for a normal behavior.

-Connected : a list of pair {Name,Pid} to avoid permanent accesses to the server to solve the Recipient address.
+- Connected : a list of pair {Name,Pid} to avoid permanent accesses to the server to solve the Recipient address.
 A consequence is that if one user is disconnected for a while, the first message won't be delivered (The system don't propagate the user disparition).

 Sending the message needs some steps, the execution is delegate to the helper function send message who is in charge to send the message if possible and update the pair list of [user,pid].